mattmtong/hugo-mattmtong/content/posts/convert m4a to mp3.md

 ![](/img/m4a-to-mp3-2.png "alt text")

 Now tap the "..." menu icon and select MP3 from the selections of file formats.
-Tap "CONVERT" and the website should change to a progress site that shows that the file is being converted.
+Tap "Convert" and the website should change to a progress site that shows that the file is being converted.

 ![](/img/m4a-to-mp3-3.png "alt text")